ChaseMichaelMartin/LettersCombined/README.md

- Time Estimated : 2 hours
+ **Time Estimated : 2 hours**

- Actual Hours : 4 hours
+**Actual Hours : 4 hours**

 This project's purpose is to save on mailing fees.

 For example, if a student has both an admission letter and a scholarship letter, then we can combine the two letters, and mail them into one envelop thus saving postage.

-- This Console App has the following features:
+**This Console App has the following features:**

 1. Move all recieved files from the 'Input' folder to the 'Archive' folder.

 2. Find out students who have recieved both admission & scholarship letters that day by using the Student's specific ID.
 Create/Save all combined letters to Output folder.

 3. Generate a text report in specific formatting containing the processing date, the total number of combined letters & their corresponding Uneversity IDs.
-This text report file is placed in the same folder as the combined letter as instructed.
+This text report file is placed in the same folder as the combined letter as instructed. ('Output')
-   ('Output')

-- How To Test/Verifiy:
+**How To Test/Verifiy:** *!Please mke sure you've updated the file paths to yours accordingly.!*

-1. Build Application
+Build Application

-2. Press 'Start' button in IDE.
+Press 'Start' button in IDE.

-3. View the 'CombinedLetters.txt' folder to see each letter's content combined as one.
+View the 'CombinedLetters.txt' folder to see each letter's content combined as one.

-4. View the 'Report.txt' file in the 'Output' folder, NOTICE only two cobinedLetters & two unique IDs listed.
+View the 'Report.txt' file in the 'Output' folder, NOTICE only two cobinedLetters & two unique IDs listed. (inputFile 5 and 6's student ID's don't match, therefore there is no student2 ( no 3rd student ID to list in Report.txt ))

-5. View the 'Archive' folder to view the 'Archive' folder containing all of the 'Input' files.
+View the 'Archive' folder to view the 'Archive.txt' file containing all recieved file's content.

- Assumptions:
+ **Assumptions:**
  - I refactored as much as I could to hopefully fulfill you expectations a bit more, I am willing to continue to work on this over the weekend if I can.

   - I intitially attempted to use some old code I have from my college ConsoleApp projects.
 I tried using my StreamWriter code w/